o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-node-definition-reference.md

 ### SerializedProperty

-A C++ member variable that needs to be serializEd
+A C++ member variable that needs to be serialized

 | __Attribute__   |  __Requirements__  | __Description__ | __Example__ |
 | ---------- | ------------| ------------| ------------|